 Why dual credit?

-Participating in dual credit enables you to make progress toward a college program before finishing high school or to prepare for the workforce once you complete high school.
-Dual credit can help you determine what program to apply for in college by finding areas of study you’re interested in or ruling out areas in which you thought you were interested.
+Participating in dual credit enables you to make progress toward a post-secondary program before finishing high school or to prepare for the workforce once you complete high school.
+Dual credit can help you determine what post-secondary program to apply for by finding areas of study you’re interested in or ruling out areas in which you thought you were interested.
 Research indicates a number of benefits from being involved in dual credit programs, including increases in student attendance, student engagement and achievement, and career and life goal setting.

 What are the courses being offered, and how are they delivered?